rminami/JHProject-BE/README.md

 # JHProject-BE

-This is a mock backend for the CS3099 Junior Honours project.
+A mock backend for the CS3099 Junior Honours Project.

 ## Installation

 This application was tested using

-- node v9.11.1
+- node v10.4.0
-- yarn v1.6.0
+- yarn v1.7.0
 - TypeScript v2.8.1

 Dependencies can be installed by running